Bubble Cup 12 Rules

 Member may submit multiple submissions for challenge problems and only the one with best score will be saved.
 Scores for this problem are going to be recalculated when new solution for that problem is submitted.

 Team members can (and it is advisable to) work together, but sharing solutions with other teams is strictly forbidden.
 If two or more teams submit sufficiently similar solutions, after verification, both teams will be disqualified.

 During the final round, the teams will be presented a set of at least 7 problems, for which they will have a total of 5 hours to solve.
+Problems will differ between the two divisions, but at least 5 problems will overlap.
 Each team will be provided with one PC.
 All the PCs will have sufficiently similar configurations.
 During the final round, the competitors will be allowed to communicate only with their team mates and the organizers.